fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 All we need to do is now send over our changes to the original repository to make our contribution.

-In Github language, this is called "pulling a request" because you essentially "pull" your changes into the main repository.
+In Github language, this is called **"pulling a request"** because you essentially "pull" your changes into the main repository.

 Go now to your Github repo page online, click on the `Contribute ` button and then `Open pull request`

 ![Screenshot 2023-06-09 at 12 18 06](https://github.com/fernandezbaptiste/Your-First-Contribution/assets/83458751/06737cdf-5e77-456b-9dd8-5a6fe12b0769)
 *This is an example of pulling a request for another repo so don't worry about the name being different*

+--

-You will then title your pull request with "Name Surname - adding my part of the story" and you can leave the comment section blank.
+You will then title your pull request with your *"Name Surname - adding my part of the story"* and you can leave the comment section blank.

-Click `Create pull request ` and that's it you have made your first contribution!!
+Click `Create pull request ` and that's it you have made your first contribution!! 🚀👯‍♀️

 I know, crazy right?

 You may be thinking, I thought I would be taken to the repository straight away but I'm left with a status of the pull requestion.

-YES, this is because now

-We will review the best sentences added and accept the ones we think are cool and relevant to the story!
+YES, this is because now we will review the best sentences added and accept the ones we think are cool and relevant to the story!

+All in all, all contributions happen in this way with the maintainer(s) of the original repository checking your contributions and either accepting them or giving you feedback on what changes they need from you.

-Really well done on this, we know it is super tough to do it the first time and its really cool you got to this point - so proud of you! 👯‍♀️💚
+Really well done on this friend!
+We know it is super tough the first time and its really cool you got to this point - so proud of you! 👯‍♀️💚

-If you haven't yet, you could join our discord team if you need any help or have any questions.

 Now let's get you started with contributing to other projects.
 We've compiled a list of projects with easy issues you can get started on.
-Check out the list of projects on  [quine.sh](https:// quine.sh/)🚀
+Check out the list of projects on  [quine.sh]([https:// quine.sh/](https://quine.sh/?utm_source=github&utm_campaign=first_time_contribution))🚀

+If you haven't yet, you could join our [discord team](https://discord.com/invite/ChAuP3SC5H/?utm_source=github&utm_campaign=first_time_contribution) if you need any help or have any questions. 🫶